naomorii/SAOLauncher/README.md

 The label has to be exactly the same as in the architecture.

-3 - Icon setting
+3 - Icon customization

-        self.ICON_MAP = {
-            "Gaming": "One-Handed Straight Sword.svg",

-            "Games": "Dual Blades.svg",
-            [...]
-        }
-        self.ICON_ACTIVE_MAP = {
-            "Gaming": "One-Handed Straight Sword_on.svg",

-            "Games": "Dual Blades_on.svg",
-            [...]
-        }
+After clicking on the "+" button in the launcher, each icon can be changed from the "Icons" button.

-Each button has 2 icons to be set :
+Each button has a corresponding folder.
+The label has to be exactly the same as in the architecture.
+Each one of these folders contains 1 to 2 icons :
-- one base icon in self.ICON_MAP
+- 1 main icon
-- one active icon in self.ICON_ACTIVE_MAP (visible when the mouse passes over the button or when you click it) The label has to be exactly the same as in the architecture.
+- 1 active icon (optional, used on a menu that has a submenu, visible when the mouse passes over the button or when you click it)

 Launch